Ice pack: Hot-or-cold packs

 Hot-or-cold packs are ice packs that are rated for high temperature use.
 They can be used as a normal reusable ice pack by storing in a freezer, but they can also be heated in water or a microwave oven to reach the desired temperature.
 The first hot and cold pack was introduced in 1948 with the name Hot-R-Cold-Pak and could be chilled in a refrigerator or heated in hot water.
 The first reusable hot cold pack that could be heated in boiling water or a microwave oven was first patented in 1973.

 Instant cold packs

 An instant cold pack is a single-use device that consists of two bags: one containing water, inside another one containing ammonium nitrate, calcium ammonium nitrate or urea.
-When the inner bag of water is broken by squeezing the package, it dissolves the solid in an endothermic process.
-This process absorbs heat from the surroundings, quickly lowering the pack's temperature.
+When the inner bag of water is broken by squeezing the package, it dissolves the solid in an endothermic process, quickly lowering the pack's temperature.
+This process absorbs heat from the surroundings.

 Instant cold packs are a convenient replacement for crushed ice used as first aid on sport injuries or heat illness, and can be carried as first aid to remote or wilderness areas where ice is unavailable.
 However, they do not provide as much or as long-lasting cooling as ice.